benofben/properties/2324 1st/README.md

 Live the dream!
 In-city living in this wonderfully updated and spacious studio condo in the heart of Belltown!

 Yes, you can have it all!
 Old world charm and modern-day advantages!
 Live in this wonderfully historic Seattle brick building with hardwood floors, while having the conveniences of updated electrical wiring, cable ready, dishwasher and an in-unit washer/dryer!
 Not to mention parking... yes, underground/secured parking is included!
+There's even a large storage unit included in the rent price.

 What a great location!
 Walk to Seattle Art Museum or the Symphony, ride your bike and take in the sights at Sculpture Park, watch the fish fly at the Public Market, shop 'til you drop at all the fantastic downtown shops, or just relax and take in the view on the roof-top deck.